electriccitizen/newupstream/docs/ONBOARD.md

 Follow the [one-time setup instructions](https://docs.docksal.io/en/master/getting-started/env-setup/) for your platform.
 One you have gotten through Step 3 and started your VM return to this document and continue below.

-*IMPORTANT: By default Docksal uses the /Users/your-name/Projects folder to store all Docksal projects.
-You can change this to /Users/<you>/Sites or another location during setup, but be sure to clone all of your projects into whichever project folder you defined during Dockal setup or you will not be able to start your containers.*
+*IMPORTANT: By default, Docksal uses the /Users/[username]/Projects folder to store all Docksal projects.
+You can change this to /Users/[username]/Sites (or another location) during setup, but be sure to clone all of your projects into whichever project folder you defined during Docksal setup or you will not be able to start your containers.*

 **3. Clone repository**